Hamiltonian thermodynamics on symplectic manifolds: Acknowledgements

 \section{Acknowledgements}

-We thank Chandrasekhar Bhamidipati and Partha Guha for related discussions.
-A.G. is supported by the Ministry of Education (MoE), Government of India in the form of a Prime Minister's Research Fellowship (ID: 1200454).
-A.G. thanks the School of Physics, University of Hyderabad for hospitality and local-travel support through IoE-UoH-IPDF (EH) scheme.
+We are thankful to A. P. Balachandran, C. Bhamidipati, and S. Chaturvedi for encouragement during the early stages of the work.
+A.G. gratefully acknowledges detailed discussions with P. Guha concerning port-Hamiltonian systems and also thanks him for pointing out some important references.
+A.G. acknowledges support from the Ministry of Education (MoE), Government of India in the form of a Prime Minister's Research Fellowship (ID: 1200454) and the School of Physics, University of Hyderabad for hospitality and local-travel support through the IoE-UoH-IPDF (EH) scheme.
+Our dear colleague A. P. Balachandran passed away on 18th April 2025, before this paper reached its final form.
+In the honor of his memory, we are dedicating this work.